PRA-Robotics/pra-cubesat/README.md

-# PRA Robotics CTE CubeSat Project
+# PRA Robotics CubeSat Project

-This repository contains documentation, resources, and submissions for the 2020/2021 PRA Robotics CTE Mission:CubeSat Challenge.
+This repository contains documentation, resources, and submissions for the 2020/2021 PRA Robotics CubeSat Challenge.

+## NASA CubeQuest
+See our [NASA CubeSat Quest](NASA-CubeQuest.md) Document on NASA Cubesat competition

 ## Mission Propsoal
 See our [Mission Proposal](proposal.md) Document (CTE Challenge Phase 1)